cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 **News**

+*May 5, 2023:* Our paper on Fairness Implications of Encoding Protected Categorical Attributes has been accepted to ACM AIES 2023.
+See you in Montreal.

 *Apr.
 7, 2023:* Our paper on Domain Adaptive Decivion Trees has been accepted to ACM FAccT 2023.
 See you in Chicago.